January 1, 2017 / Tracey Porter Nelson, MALC, M.Ed.

 The suggestion for vitamin D3 intake appears to vary depending on whether you are deficient or not, your size, etc. Of course the RDA is quite low, to help prevent rickets, they have raised their recommendations quite significantly recently.

 The general recommendation for optimal health seems to fall anywhere between 2,000 IU to 10,000 IU per day.
-Some scientific studies are giving 50,000 IU to their deficient patients per week for up to ten weeks to build up their vitamin D levels.
+Some scientific studies are giving 50,000 IU per week to their deficient patients for up to ten weeks to build up their vitamin D levels.
+Another suggested 100,000 IU per week for four weeks then 100,000 IU per month for six months.
+That study was for lupus sufferers. they didn’t have a single inflammatory flare.
 The recommendation by Dr. Mercola is 5,000 IU per day.
 Although vitamin D can reach toxic levels, apparently because we get between 3,000 to 20,000 IU from sun exposure per day and that can accumulate over time, none of the previous recommendations are of concern.
 Some suggest that enough exposure during the summer, such as 80 days fully exposed to the sun for 30 minutes, will last you through the winter.
 However, I have not seen any studies that prove that.

 As Mercola stated, in his opinion, there is no way to know for sure what is optimal for us without testing because it takes time to bring levels up to an optimal range.